intuitionlabs-dev/teleoperation_system_RobotPC/testing_scripts/README.md

 - Create a log file in `logs/joint_commands_YYYYMMDD_HHMMSS.jsonl`
 - Pass through all output (you'll still see everything)
 - Extract and save all "Final: J0=..., J1=..." commands
+- Generate plots when stopped with Ctrl+C:
+  - One plot for each arm (left_piper and right_piper)
+  - Each plot shows all 7 joints (J0-J6) over time
+  - Plots saved in `logs/curve/joint_movements_ARMNAME_TIMESTAMP.png`
 - Show count of logged commands when stopped with Ctrl+C

 **Log Format:**